 Liver Dose Adjustments

-Safety and effectiveness have not been established in pediatric patients less than 4 years of age.
+Safety and efficacy have not been established in patients younger than 1 year.

 More about rufinamide

 - Side Effects